TimSnaith/OnePoint-API-Documentation/Recipient.md

   "Status": "Success"
 }
 ```
-If there is a problem with the mobile number then you can expect the following that they will take the following format
+If there is a problem with the mobile number then you can expect the following that they will take the following format for each mobile number check:
 ```
 There was a problem with the following recipient {Title} {FirstName} {LastName {EmailAddres} {MobileNumber} {ErrorMessage}
 ```
 The current error message is `Invalid mobile number for`.

-If there was a problem with the lookup of the mobile number then you can expect the following response
+If there was a problem with the lookup of the mobile number then you can expect the following response for each lookup error:
 ```
 { "Carrier": "Carrier-Value", "Message": "Message", "Number": "Number", "Reachable":"Reachable" }
 ```